 Wed 12/Jun/1974 "World Cup '74"

-*ITV showed a special preview programme on the night before the tournament began at 9-10pm.
+*ITV showed a special preview programme (subtitled "Can Scotland Do It?") on the night before the tournament began at 9-10pm.
 BBC1 had a "World Cup Grandstand" preview the same evening at 8:10-9:00pm.

 Group 2 (5pm bst)